ExpressionEngine/ExpressionEngine-User-Guide/docs/development/guidelines/security.md

 - What is validated and in what order?
   - Does the user need to be a logged in member?
-  - Does the user need to be in a specific member group for the action?
+  - Does the user need to be in a specific member role for the action?
   - [Deny Duplicate Data](security/spam-protection.md) Check?
 - What security checks are performed?
   - Secure form hashes